 This option allows the use of high-gain drivers like the 2SC1969 by reducing the supply voltage, and adding the negative feedback loop changes described in option 3.
+I would use this option for any driver with a gain of 80 or greater.

-This isn't unusual - I've seen at least two 930S PA's that used a 12-volt regulator combined with a pair of 2SC1969's, and at least one on an auction site offered a 30-day warranty.
+This setup isn't unusual - I've seen at least two 930S PA's on eBay that used a 12-volt regulator combined with a pair of 2SC1969's, and at least one offered a 30-day warranty.
 But the one that came with my "test bed" 930S had one blown MRF422 "pill".
 This was a first for me, and I suspect the 422 blew because simply reducing the voltage to the much hotter 1969's was not enough.